Sunday (radio programme)

 Sunday is a radio programme currently broadcast on BBC Radio 4 on Sunday mornings between 7.10 and 7.55 am.

 Content

 It features discussions of religious and ethical topics, looking in particular at those currently in the news.
 Although broadcast on a Sunday, the programme does not restrict itself to exclusively Christian stories and perspectives, but includes guest speakers from a variety of different religions.

 Presentation

-Its chief presenters are Edward Stourton and William Crawley.
-Other presenters have included Paul Barnes, Trevor J. Barnes, Roger Bolton, Andrew Green, Ted Harrison, Alison Hilliard, Clive Jacobs, Jane Little, Chris Morgan, Colin Morris, Gerry Northam, Gerald Priestland, and Libby Purves.
+Its chief presenter is William Crawley.
+Other presenters have included Edward Stourton, Paul Barnes, Trevor J. Barnes, Roger Bolton, Andrew Green, Ted Harrison, Alison Hilliard, Clive Jacobs, Jane Little, Chris Morgan, Colin Morris, Gerry Northam, Gerald Priestland, and Libby Purves.

 History

 It was first broadcast on 6 September 1970.
 It was the first British religious magazine radio programme for over six years.
-The Sunday broadcast, in 1970, was from 8.20am to 8.50am, with 'The Papers' from 8.10am.
+The Sunday broadcast, in 1970, was from 8.20am to 8.50am.

 In 1970, 'Sunday' was presented by the film director Paul Barnes, with music from the folk music group Magna Carta.